How to password-protect a ZIP file on Mac

 How do I password-protect a ZIP folder?

-Use the Terminal to password-protect the archive on a Mac.
-Open Terminal, navigate to your folder's location with cd, then run zip -er YourZipName.zip FolderName.
+To password-protect a ZIP folder, open Terminal, go to your folder's location with cd, then run zip -er YourZipName.zip FolderName.
 Enter and verify your password when prompted.

 For a more straightforward process, better protection, and more convenience, use the BetterZip and Archiver apps.